 I have talked with a lot of people who have faced traumatic events in their life.
 Many of them have PTSD (Post-Traumatic Stress Disorder) and don't even realize it.
 If you have faced a traumatic event in your life and are having a hard time coping, you may have PTSD.

 PTSD, Post-Traumatic Stress Disorder, is a mental health condition occurring after a traumatic event.
 In other words, if you have PTSD, you are in shock and the memory of the event and your ability to process the event are disconnected.
-PTSD does not only apply to soldiers, anyone who has been through a traumatic event can potentially have PTSD.
+PTSD does not only apply to soldiers, but anyone who has been through a traumatic event can potentially have PTSD.
 Traumatic events such as rape, kidnapping, abuse, war, neglect, or any event which leaves one feeling helpless.
 If you have faced a traumatic event and are struggling with the aftermath of it, then you might have PTSD and be facing a variety of symptoms.

 Relieving PTSD is challenging, but not impossible.
-When your stress responses or flashbacks are triggered, and you are struggling with anxiety, flashbacks, tension, or other symptoms, here are some coping skills and strategies that I have found which can help:
+When your stress responses or flashbacks are triggered, and you are struggling with anxiety, flashbacks, tension, or other symptoms, here are some coping skills and strategies that I have found that can help: